Crispy, Pan Seared Stuffed Salmon filled with a Creamy Spinach Dip in garlic butter is a new delicious way to enjoy salmon!

 - Served in garlic butter with a hint of lemon juice for added flavour ✔

-Tips How To Stuff Salmon
+How To Make Stuffed Salmon

-Inspired by my Spinach Artichoke Stuffed Chicken recipe, this salmon is just as good AND just as easy to make!
+Inspired by my Spinach Artichoke Stuffed Chicken recipe, this stuffed salmon is just as good AND just as easy to make!
 You are probably wondering if the salmon will fall apart while pan frying or flipping.
 I’m happy to say it doesn’t!
-BUT if this is something you are worried about or you’re not completely confident cooking them over the stove, I’ve included an oven baked method in the recipe for you so you can relax while your salmon is cooking away!
+BUT if this is something you are worried about or you’re not completely confident cooking them over the stove, I’ve included an oven baked method in the recipe for you so you can relax while your salmon is cooking away.

 - When cutting your pockets, make sure you cut them right in the centre of each fillet so both top and bottom sections are exactly the same thickness.